-Sheila also enjoyed getting some laughs with her portrayal of the hapless Helena in Nightwood Theatre's inaugural "Lawyer Show" production of A Midsummer Night's Dream.
+Sheila is a thespian within the family law bar, incorporating skits and poetry into her legal education talks.
+She enjoyed some laughs with her portrayal of the hapless Helena in Nightwood Theatre's inaugural "Lawyer Show" production of A Midsummer Night's Dream.

 - Ontario Bar Association